 This setting determines how the memory clock is set.
-Auto has the memory clock by code and Limit allows the user to set a standard value.
+Auto has the memory clock by code and Manual and Limit allow the user to set a standard value.

 MCT Timing Mode

 Sets the timing mode for memory.
 Options are Auto and Manual.